adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 ###### Network

 We compare the two networks by providing them with data containing similar level of detail.

-To this end, we feed the multi-view CNN with renderings of the 30 × 30 × 30 occupancy grid using sphere rendering3 ,
-i.e., for each occupied voxel, a ball is placed at its center, with radius equal to the edge length of a voxel (Multi-View Sphere Rendering in Fig 1).
+To this end, we feed the multi-view CNN with renderings of the 30 × 30 × 30 occupancy grid using sphere rendering, i.e., for each occupied voxel, a ball is placed at its center, with radius equal to the edge length of a voxel (Multi-View Sphere Rendering in Fig 1).

 We train the multi-view CNN from scratch using these sphere renderings.

 The accuracy of this multi-view CNN is reported in blue.

+> 4장/5장에서 volumetric CNN/multi-view CNN의 성능 향상을 시도 한다.